 - We will use LEARN

 - The website will be updated regularly

 - Syllabus, calendar, lecture notes, additional materials, assignments, announcements, policies, etc.

 - It is your responsibility to keep up with the information on the course website.

 - Feedback is encouraged!

-Course Discussion
+Course discussion

-- Discussion related to the course will take place on LEARN - General course questions, announcements - Assignment-related questions - You must keep up with any information posted on LEARN
+- Discussion related to the course will take place on Piazza (piazza.com) - General course questions, announcements - Assignment-related questions - You must keep up with any information posted on Piazza

 Additional communication